UbuntuBudgie/budgie-artwork/README.md

-budgie-remix LightDM Theme
+budgie-artwork
 ==========================

+16.10 development for Ubuntu Budgie

-budgie-remix theme for Unity Greeter and LightDM GTK greeter
+Contains all artwork for Ubuntu including LightDM and its greeter